hargoniX/bachelor/thesis/thesis.typ

   caption: [Io architecture],
 ) <l4io>
-As we can see in @l4io this allows us to limit the hardware that a task can see to the bare minimum required for operation.
+As we can see in @l4io this allows us to limit the hardware that a task can see to the bare minimum required for operation, again following the minimal privilege principle from the capability system.

-= Rust
+= Rust <rust>
 We chose to use the Rust programming language for the entire implementation due to three key factors:
 1. It is memory-safe by default while at the same time being competitive with